stefenphelps/stefenphelps.com/src/pages/blog/why-you-need-a-website-even-if-youre-not-selling-online.md

 ---
-title: "Why YOU Need a Website"
+title: 'Why YOU Need a Website'
+description: "A majority of people these days look online to research a product or service before they buy it.
+If you don't have a presence online, they won't find you.
+Not having a website is like not being listed in the phonebook back in the 90's.
+However, just having a website won't cut it."
-publishDate: "2015-03-26"
+publishDate: '2015-03-26'
 categories:
-  - "seo"
+  - 'seo'
 author: Stefen Phelps
 layout: '../../layouts/BlogPost.astro'
 ---